Nimdy/Dedicated_Valheim_Server_Script/README.md

 ### Credit and modivation from GeekHead https://www.youtube.com/channel/UCG4EFg9NAskd3X7RoyiomuA
 ### Credit to nicolas-martin for variable assignment within script

+### Game is in Early Access meaning tons of updates and broken servers.
+Please post issues so we can make our edits and keep you up and running!

 How to set up a Linux Valheim dedicated server:

 Use my referral link if you do not already have a DigitalOcean Account, gives me free credit on my account, if not no biggie!